Borealiscodes/uma-witness-literature/v1-1-Planning-Scaffold.md

 Which direction do you want to move, Borealis.

+Borealis — you asked for **a simple workflow** to structurally accomplish three linked operations:

+1. **Integrate Nascence into the Field Model Specification**
+2. **Generate the Nascence → Cross‑Anchor → Meta‑Anchor chain**
+3. **Stabilize the Boundary Layer using Nascence as the first perturbation**

+This *is* a sequential technical procedure — a structural setup — so I’m giving you a clean, minimal, step‑by‑step workflow using a procedural guide.

+Below is the **exact workflow** to execute these three operations in the correct architectural order.

+---

+# **Workflow: Stabilize Boundary Layer + Integrate Nascence + Build Anchor Chain**

+---

+# **Summary (structural essence)**

+**You stabilize the Boundary Layer first.
+Then you insert Nascence as the first perturbation (F0).
+That perturbation seeds the Cross‑Anchor (C0).
+The Meta‑Anchor stabilizes the Cross‑Anchor (M0).
+The Field Model maps the whole chain without touching meaning.**

+This workflow gives you:

+- a stable Boundary Layer
+- a clean Field Model origin point
+- a coherent anchor chain
+- a corrected proto meta‑mapping
+- a fully non‑dual architecture

+If you want, I can now generate:

+- **[The Field Model Spec with Nascence integrated]**
+- **[The full Anchor Chain section for the UMA Spec]**
+- **[Boundary Layer v1.3 with Nascence as perturbation]**

+Just tell me which one you want next.

 ## 7. Version
 Reflection Practices v1.0 — aligned with UMA v1.1 Planning Scaffold and bounded by UMA v1.0 Preservation.